Limoux wine: Wine styles

 The white still wines of the Limoux AOC vary depending on the primary grape.
-Mauzac adds a zesty acidity and requires time in the bottle before some of the more subtle, floral flavors emerge.
-Wines that are dominated by Chardonnay are more approachable in their youth and are tend to have a rich, full body with lemon and oak flavors.
+Mauzac adds a zesty acidity and requires time in the bottle before some more subtle, floral flavors emerge.
+Wines that Chardonnay dominates are more approachable in their youth and tend to have a rich, whole body with lemon and oak flavors.

 Carnival

 Limoux celebrates its historic wines with a historic carnival, the longest in the world, according to the locals, lasting from the end of January till April, when it ends in the celebration known as la nuit de la blanquette, the evening of the blanquette wine.